CVanchieri/CS-ProblemSolvingFrameWork/Why-Learn-C?.md

 * Pointers are a thing in other languages.
 Notably C++ and Go both heavily use pointers.

-* C++ is a superset of C. You can't learn C++ without learning C. C++ support is in the webassembly MVP.
+* C++ is a superset of C. You can't learn C++ without learning C. C++ support is in the WebAssembly MVP.

 * Knowing C is a badge of pride.
 It's has deep roots in computing history and is full of concepts that many devs of lesser knowledge find quite intimidating.
 If you can program in C, you can program in just about anything.

-Great racecar drivers are skilled in _any_ car.
+Great race car drivers are skilled in _any_ car.
 Great devs are skilled in _any language_.
 Be great in whatever language you use.

 We all have our opinions, of course.
 Many people think C++ is a horrible language.
 But if a good dev sat down with it for 2 weeks, they'd be a good C++ dev.
 In a month they'd be a great C++ dev.

-You might worry that you're getting rusty on JS.
-And unless you're doing JS every day, you are.
+You might worry that you're getting rusty on JS, Swift, or Java.
+And unless you're writing in one of those languages every day, you are.
 But the good news is the rust shakes off fast.
-You can be rust-free in React after 2 hours of refresher.
+You can be rust-free after 2 hours of refresher.

 In a nutshell, that's the C rationale.